 In order to graduate from Emmanuel College and receive a diploma, a student must complete the degree requirements set forth in this Catalog, earn a cumulative GPA of at least 2.0 or higher as required by the department, earn a "C-" or higher in all major and/or minor coursework, and be present and participate in graduation ceremonies.
-Pre-transfer averages are considered in the calculation of graduation honors, as are courses repeated under the Academic Forgiveness Policy.
+All hours attempted, including non-transferrable hours, are considered in the calculation of graduation honors, as are courses repeated under the Academic Forgiveness Policy.